Pilot-8055/Fuel-Master/README.md

 # Fuel-Master

 Fuel Master is a fuel management addon for GeoFS that adds a layer of realism to your flights.
-It’s designed to be used with the **bookmarklet method only** — be sure to follow the steps below to get started smoothly.
+It’s designed to be used with the **bookmarklet method** — be sure to follow the steps below to get started smoothly.

 ## What Is Fuel Master?